Jeasco/SeFM/README.md

 ```
 python in_context_inference_demo.py
 ```
-4. Visual results wii be saved in results
+4. Visual results will be saved in results